Nextdoor/kingpin/README.md

 #### HipChat

-The Hipchat Actors allow you to send messages to a HipChat room during as stages during your job execution.
+The Hipchat Actors allow you to send messages to a HipChat room at stages during your job execution.
 The actor supports dry mode by validating that the configured API Token has access to execute the methods, without actually sending the messages.

 **Required Environment Variables**